videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/handling-participants/invite-guest-on-stage.md

 ## API Reference

-The API references for all the methods utilised in this guide are provided below.
+The API references for all the methods utilized in this guide are provided below.

 - [useMeeting](/react/api/sdk-reference/use-meeting/introduction)
 - [usePubSub](/react/api/sdk-reference/use-pubsub)